dfinity/ic-staking-documentation/docs/7-faq/7-1-recreate-private-key.md

 Retrieve your seed phrase from where you previously stored it and store it on your **air-gapped computer** in a file called `seed.txt`.

 From a cryptography point of view, you technically only need the first four characters of every word in your seed phrases.
-That is why storage solutions like the [Billfodl](https://privacypros.io/products/the-billfodl/)only store first four characters of every word.
+That is why storage solutions like the [Billfodl](https://privacypros.io/products/the-billfodl/) only store first four characters of every word.

 To give a concrete example, supppose your `seed phrase` from `keysmith` was originally `wage roast present easy mobile olympic panda double ready unveil knock stage`.
 When you store it in a [Billfodl](https://privacypros.io/products/the-billfodl/), you will actually only store the first four characters of each word like this: `wage roas pres easy mobi olym pand doub read unve knoc stag`.